 A modern data stack for Douglas

-To be successful in today’s e-commerce world, a modern, scalable business intelligence landscape for extensive product, marketing and customer analysis is essential.
-For this reason, DEPT® has been supporting Douglas for 2 years as a service provider, enabler and partner in setting up a central data platform.
+To be successful in today’s e-commerce world, a scalable business intelligence solution for product, marketing and customer analysis is essential.
+Recognising this, Douglas – Europe’s leading platform for premium beauty and health products – turned to DEPT® to act as a service provider, enabler and partner in the development of a central data platform.

 Data rows per month from 30+ data sources